SIAM NATURAL

 is usually bland, with no coconut taste or odor.

+frying.
 It is heat stable and has a shelf life of over one year.
-You can also use it
+You can also

 for butter, ghee, margarine and other culinary oils.
 When warmed (it needs to